Eric Cammack

 In eight relief appearances, Cammack posted a 6.30 earned run average and did not have a decision or saves, giving up seven runs on seven hits and 10 walks while striking out nine in 10.0 innings of work.

 Cammack also pitched from 1997 through 2004 in the Mets, Astros and Athletics minor league systems.
 In 134 games, he collected a 24–15 record with a 3.17 ERA and 68 saves in 420 2/3 innings.

-As a hitter, Cammack hit a triple in his first and only at bat, joining Charlie Lindstrom (1958), Eduardo Rodríguez (1973), and Scott Munninghoff (1980) as the only players to accomplish this feat in major league history.
+As a hitter, Cammack hit a triple in his first and only at bat (as well as his only plate appearance) joining Charlie Lindstrom (1958), Eduardo Rodríguez (1973), and Scott Munninghoff (1980) as the only players to hit a triple in their only career at bat (Lindstrom had 2 career plate appearances, but only had 1 at bat).
+Consequently, these players also have the highest slugging percentage in major league history, although it is not an official record, as the minimum plate appearances required to qualify for an official career MLB record is 3000.